Call Script Template

 How to find and contact your Minnesota Senator or Representative

-- Be prepared with a written statement that will help you stay focused and on message.
-What is your local, regional, state level elevator speech about how libraries are important in your community?
+Be prepared with a written statement that will help you stay focused and on message.
+What is your elevator speech about how libraries are important in your community?

-- Review the MLA/ITEM platform and documents on specific issues of interest, available here.
+Review the MLA/ITEM legislative priorities and documents on specific issues of interest.